Facebook Pro Series 1: Meet the advanced features

 Of those users that have discovered new information on Facebook statistics demonstrate, 60% would go on to learn more and about 35% of people who have discovered a business or product on Facebook would share that with their friends.
 Importantly with relation to how Facebook can impact on your business growth and visibility - 43% of social media users follow businesses and 40% have given online reviews.
 There are many more statistics that break down the types of usage, but lets just say Facebook for your business is too big to ignore.

-One of the first new things you may notice about Facebook is that it now allows a range of reactions for a post beyond the simple ‘like’.
-Users had been asking for this feature for a while, and you can now express not only a liking for a post, but also love, sadness, happiness, wonder and fury.
-(Business owners can breathe a sigh of relief there is no ‘dislike’ button.)
-The new Facebook reactions work pretty easily for users.
+The Facebook reactions buttons work pretty easily for users.
 When users hover over a post’s Like button in the Facebook news feed, a personal profile timeline, or a Facebook page timeline, they will be able to choose from one of the new six Facebook reactions.
-From a Facebook Page admin perspective, a few things will change.
-For starters, you’ll see in your notifications that people are reacting to your posts instead of just liking them.
-You can click on the link to see which fans are reacting which way, and a full breakdown will be in your Page’s insights.
+From a Facebook page admin perspective, a few things will change.
+For starters, you will see in your notifications that people are reacting to your posts instead of just liking them.
+You can click on the link to see which fans are reacting which way, and a full breakdown will be in your page’s insights.